sylvain-kern/pimpvanilla/readme.md

 # The `pimpvanilla` package

-It does as the name says, it pimps vanilla LaTeX.
-Small improvements while remaining as light and versatile possible.
+As the name says, it pimps vanilla LaTeX.
+Small improvements while remaining as light and versatile as possible.
 See the example file.